 Simon is Society's Managing Director and Founder.
 He previously worked at the executive search firm Perrett Laver for nearly seven years.
 Simon grew up in South Wales, and read Philosophy and Politics at the University of Warwick.
 He’s a former Head Boy of Olchfa Comprehensive School in Swansea, and a former President of the University of Warwick Students’ Union.
 His personal search track record includes handling Vice-Chancellor appointments for the University of Southampton and the University of Nottingham, Chief Executive appointments for the English-Speaking Union, Membership Solutions Ltd (MSL), and the National Trust for Scotland, and Non-Executive appointments for HM Treasury, CAFCASS, and the Debt Management Office.
 Simon was a founding Trustee of The Society Foundation and is currently a Governor of Hitchin Girls' School in Hertfordshire.

 Rachael read Spanish and International Relations at the University of St Andrews.
-She now works as a Research Leader within our Higher Education Practice, handling appointments for universities globally.
-Rachael’s personal track record includes the Dean of Arts and Sciences for the University of Central Asia, as well as an Advisor for Universities Improvement with the Aga Khan Development Network.
-She has experience delivering academic searches, including as part of multi-appointment assignments for University College Cork in Ireland, the University of Liverpool in the UK, SRM University, AP – Amaravati in India, and the New School in the United States.
-Her experience spans a wide range of academic disciplines and levels of seniority, with a particular expertise in Computer Science and Engineering.
+She now works as a Research Leader within our Higher Education Practice, with a special focus on training and development across the research team.
+She has experience in handling appointments for universities globally, across a wide range of academic disciplines and levels of seniority.
+Her personal track record includes the Dean of Arts and Sciences for the University of Central Asia, as well as appointing members to the Advisory Committee for Degree Awarding Powers for the Quality Assurance Agency for Higher Education.
+She has experience delivering academic searches for clients such as the University of Exeter and the University of Liverpool in the UK, SRM University, AP – Amaravati in India, and the New School in the United States.

 Richard is a keen football enthusiast who still avidly follows Liverpool FC.
 He also has a passion for travel and recently took a three month sabbatical travelling around Asia.